w62/w62.github.io/content/about.md

 title = 'About'
 +++

-another blogs🦀:
+another blog:
-- [crab](https://crab.freepackets.net/).
-It is a [mdbook](https://rust-lang.github.io/mdBook/) based blog.
-- [rustlings](https://rustlings.freepackets.net).
-It is blog documenting my progression on [The official rustlings repo](https://github.com/rust-lang/rustlings).
+- [doodles](https://doodles.freepackets.net/).
+A blog about what I have learned today.

 ## This Theme